Kalan-Lab/lsaBGC-Pan/README.md

 # *lsa*BGC-Pan
-*lsa*BGC-Pan - *helping you mine for the golden nugget that is the next useful drug for soceity.*
+*lsa*BGC-Pan - *helping you mine microbial genomes for the golden nuggets that might produce the next beneficial drugs for soceity.*

 lsaBGC-Pan is largely the same lsaBGC package reconfigured for easier installation via both Docker and Bioconda and featuring a snew workflow bearing the same name as the repo.
 There are some additional new analytical options -e.g. (de-)association testing of BGC ortholog groups and GCFs -, the lsaBGC-(Auto)Expansion functionalities have been taken out, and lsaBGC-PopGene has been replaced with zol.